SDZLVA/Survey-Form/README.md

 ## How to Run

 1. Clone this repository to your local machine.
-2. Open `index.html` in a web browser.
+2. Open `Survey Form.html` in a web browser.

 ## Dependencies